nikitalobanov12/nikitalobanov12/README.md

 # Currently Learning

   - Force push and pray
+  - consolidating with a cool website that lets you highlight some text and creates a visual for you 🙂
   - geometric abstraction (in the general sense as it applies to cubic regression)
   - liquification
   - solidification